UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

 ﻿Tests processed by laboratories around the UK.
 Tests made available or sent out but not processed are not included.

-Data are not reported by each nation every day so the UK data are only updated weekly.
-Results from pillar 4 testing (see below) are not available by nation so are excluded from the individual nation data.
+There are two types of test being carried out:
+* PCR swab tests that test for the presence of COVID-19 antigens.
+These include pillar 1 and 2 tests and, in England, PCR swab tests undertaken in pillar 4.
+* Antibody serology tests that test for the presence of COVID-19 antibodies.
+These include pillar 3 tests and antibody serology tests undertaken in pillar 4 and are all reported as England by DHSC.

 #### UK

-UK data are available for all types of testing or for different pillar combinations.
-Pillar 1 and 2 testing combined is an estimate of PCR swab tests processed.
-Pillar 3 testing is an estimate of antibody serology tests processed.
-These are both estimates because pillar 4 surveillance testing includes both PCR and antibody testing.
+UK data are available for PCR swab testing and antibody serology testing.

 #### England and Wales

 Data are only available from 1 April 2020.
 Up to 13 July 2020, only pillar 1 tests were included.
-The breakdown of pillar 2 tests by nation has been available since 14 July.
-From 8 August 2020 all pillar 3 cases are reported by DHSC as England.

-Data are updated on weekdays.
+Pillar 2 tests are available from 14 July.

 #### Northern Ireland

-Data are only available from 21 April 2020.
+Data are only available from 22 April 2020.
 Up to 2 July 2020, only pillar 1 tests were included.
-The breakdown of pillar 2 tests by nation has been available since 3 July.
-Northern Ireland did not report at weekends between 4 July and 10 August, so cumulative figures shown on Saturdays and Sundays are figures for the previous Friday.
+Pillar 2 tests are available from 3 July.
+Northern Ireland did not report at weekends between 4 July and 10 August, so daily figures for Saturdays, Sundays and Mondays are missing and cumulative figures shown on Saturdays and Sundays are figures for the previous Friday.

 #### Scotland